Shah Abdul Wahhab (born 1894): Hathazari madrasa

-Abd al-Wahhab was credited with initiating specialized studies and research beyond the Dawra-e-Hadith level in Bangladesh.
+Abdul Wahhab was credited with initiating specialized studies and research beyond the Dawra-e-Hadith level in Bangladesh.
 He was also credited with establishing several departments at Darul Uloom Hathazari: a Department of Fatwa in 1945, a Department of Arabic in 1948, a Department of Writing in 1955, and a Department of Technical Training in 1966.
 His methodology is cited as influencing the Al Jamia Al Islamia Patiya, which established its Department of Bengali Language and Literature in 1952 and its Department of Qira'ah in 1975.

-In 1934, Abd al-Wahhab started the Islam Prachar, a monthly magazine with Abul Farah as the chief editor.
+In 1934, Abdul Wahhab started Islam Prachar, a monthly magazine.
 This was the first Deobandi monthly in the Bengali language.
 In January 1952, he founded the Monthly Muinul Islam magazine, which serves as a mouthpiece for the institution.
-A few years before that, Abd al-Wahhab had founded the Daily Pasban magazine in Dhaka.
+Previously, Abdul Wahhab had also founded the Daily Pasban magazine in Dhaka.

 In 1961, he established An-Nadi ath-Thaqafi, which was the first Deobandi student organization dedicated to arts, literature, and culture.

-Abd al-Wahhab founded the Ashrafia Library in 1954, named after his mentor Ashraf Ali Thanvi.
+Abdul Wahhab founded the Ashrafia Library in 1954, named after his mentor Ashraf Ali Thanvi.
 This non-profit library provided books from Lebanon, Egypt, Saudi Arabia, India, and other countries at low cost.
-Abd al-Wahhab later donated the books to the Darul Uloom Muinul Islam Central Library and established a postal department.
+Abdul Wahhab later donated the books to the Darul Uloom Muinul Islam Central Library and established a postal department.

 During the Hathazari turmoil in 1941, the British government closed the madrasa, locking up the office and classrooms and filing a case against the institution.
-During this crisis, Abd al-Wahhab sold a significant portion of his property to manage the legal case.
-The British government lost the case, and redevelopment of the madrasa began within a year.
-Abd al-Wahhab is said to have cleared the grass and weeds, cleaned the cattle waste, and used his clothes and sheets to clean the classrooms on his own.
+During this crisis, Abdul Wahhab sold a significant portion of his property to manage the legal case.
+The British government lost the case, and re-development of the madrasa began within a year.
+Abdul Wahhab is said to have cleared the grass and weeds, cleaned the cattle waste, and used his clothes and sheets to clean the classrooms on his own.
 He is also said to have recorded the names of re-admitted students in the registry book himself.
 Some described him as the second architect of Darul Uloom Hathazari.

 From 1948 to 1971, he served as a juror at the Chittagong Court.